venelin/MGPMSimulations/README.md

         git pull

+-   \[optional: This step is only needed if you need to inspect the row result-files from the MGPM simulations.\] Concatenate the binary files ResultsDirs.tar.gz.part\* into one file.
+This binary file was split in parts using the command (`split -b 1400m ResultsDirs.tar.gz "ResultsDirs.tar.gz.part"`):

+        cat ResultsDirs.tar.gz.parta* > ResultsDirs.tar.gz

+-   -   \[optional: This step is only needed if you need to inspect the row result-files from the MGPM simulations.\] Decompress ResultsDirs.tar.gz:

+            tar -zxvf ResultsDirs.tar.gz

 -   Install the package from your local working copy (type the following command in your R interpreter).
 Note that the directory MGPMMammals should be in your current directory from which R is running:

 ``` r